bmorton/deployster/README.md

 * Shutdown a deployed version of a service
 * List all units associated to a service
 * Basic authentication and HTTPS support
+* Custom task launching for doing things like [migrating a database][running-rails-migrations] using a given service image and version

 ### Requirements and limitations